<?xml version="1.0" encoding="UTF-8"?>

 However, the <code>rsyslog</code> documentation states that excess messages

-are discarded, and I did not want to loose any important messages.
+are discarded, and I did not want to lose any important messages.

 What I would really like to do is buffer messages for N seconds at a time,